macielti/microsservice-template/README.md

 # net.clojars.macielti/common-clj

-A Leiningen template for FIXME.

 ## Usage

-FIXME
+If you want to create a new project, use the following command:

+`lein new net.clojars.macielti/common-clj <project name>`

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at